silveste/learning-stuff/README.md

 :clock1: [MongoDB](subjects/mongodb.md) Goal: Basic understanding and to be able to apply it to perform queries while testing applications.

-:black_square_button: [MySQL](subjects/mysql.md) Goal: Basic understanding and to be able to apply it to perform queries while testing applications.
+:clock1: [MySQL](subjects/mysql.md) Goal: Basic understanding and to be able to apply it to perform queries while testing applications.

 :clock1: [React](subjects/react.md) Goal: Solid understanding about its different flavors (Web and native) and the integration with other libraries (Redux, d3, Jasmine)